elisabethschiele/modelChecking/README.md

 2. "Conservative Q-Improvement: Reinforcement Learning for an Interpretable Decision-Tree Policy" by Aaron M. Roth, Nicholay Topin, Pooyan Jamshidi and Manuela Veloso, published in 2019 - *The CQI algorithm*

 We applied the algorithms to two different JANI models.
-Our results show that both algorithms almost always learn a near optimal decision tree policy and thus these algorithms can be applied to model checking.
+Our results show that both algorithms almost always learn a near optimal decision tree policy under well-chosen parameters and thus these algorithms can be applied to model checking.
+We did not observe a big difference in performance of these two approaches.

 ### Functionality
 Given a Markov Decision Process modeled with the JANI format, our tool can perform the two algorithms and output a decision tree policy.
 For a detailed description on how to run it please refer to section [Getting Started](#getting-started).\